 Nick Scali Limited is a furniture retailer operating primarily on the east coast of Australia.
-The Company operates two brands; the Nick Scali brand with 33 stores across the east coast and Sofas2Go with 5 stores located in Sydney and Melbourne.
-The two brands both operate under the same infrastructure provided by the Company but are positioned differently to capture somewhat different customers within the furniture market, which is heavily fragmented.
+The Company operates two brands; the Nick Scali brand with 34 stores and Sofas2Go with 5 stores.
+The two brands operate under the same infrastructure provided by the Company but are positioned differently to capture somewhat different customers within the furniture market, which is heavily fragmented.

-Key profitability drivers are the ability to continue to grow sales and market share through a store network with appropriate reach and to manage the quality and cost of the furniture to maintain margins.
+Key profitability drivers are the ability to continue to grow sales and market share through a store network with appropriate reach and to manage the style, quality and cost of the furniture to maintain margins.

-For the Financial Year ending 30 June 2013 the Company reported a record underlying NPAT result of \$12.2m, up 35% on the previous year.
-The strong profit was largely due to the record sales revenue result of \$127.4m, which was up 16.5% on last year.
-The increase in sales revenue was driven by the opening of new stores opened over the past 18 months, along with strong comparable store sales growth of 5.9% which was assisted by an increase in marketing activity and careful selection of the product range and price points.
+For the financial year ended 30 June 2014 the Company reported a record NPAT result of \$14.2m, up 16.3% on the previous year's underlying NPAT.
+The strong profit resulted from higher sales revenue of \$141.4m, which was up 11.0% on last year.
+The increase in sales revenue was generated by new store openings and by strong comparable store sales growth of 6.3%.
+These were assisted by focussed marketing activity and careful selection of the product range and price points.